Royal Doulton: Figurines, Character Jugs, Marks & Value Guide

 Royal Doulton Figurines: The HN Series

 HN numbers are essential for identifying Royal Doulton figurines precisely.
 Many figures were produced in multiple colorways — the same model could be issued in half a dozen different color combinations, each carrying a different HN number.
 The original colorway is typically the most common and usually has the lowest HN number in that model family.
-Later colorways, especially those produced for limited periods, can be significantly rarer and more valuable.

 Lady Figurines